 - In addition to fulfilling the course and research credit requirements students must

-- complete at least two three-month-long research rotations
+- complete at least two research rotations

 - pass a qualifying exam